-Please note that for the 2017 version of the race, much of this has changed!
+Please note that for the 2017 and subsequent years of the race, much of this has changed!
 Many race veterans would do well to read the race guide and this page.
 You can find the full race guide online here, you’ll probably get a paper copy, too.
 We’ve distilled some of the changes here.

 If you’ve never skied a big, point-to-point ski race before, the parking situation will be a bit different than what you’ve experienced.
 You don’t park at the start: you take a bus.
 You don’t drive straight in to the parking lot: you sit in traffic.
 It’s a big race, and there are a lot of people trying to go to the same place at the same time on roads not built for it.
 I should stress: you do not park at Telemark (unless you pay the Birkie all the money, they will let you know about this by email and it goes to a good cause!).
 The lot there can nowhere near accommodate every ski racer, volunteer, official and all the buses going in and out as well.
 We have information on parking below; the Birkie will have information too.

 • Birkie Parking.
 You have two options for parking if you aren’t staying at a hotel with busing or at Telemark itself, which are pretty much the same; it depends on which direction you come from (no left turns).
 Also note that the race start times for the Birkie have been moved back half an hour.

 Note that Donnellan Field in Hayward is not an option this year for Birkie Skiers.
 With the Kortelopet moving to Friday, there is not as much need for parking, and all vehicles can be be accommodated further north.
 In the past this lot has closed at 6:30 and was very convenient if you’re coming from the south and are in an early wave, especially since you don’t have to then take a bus in the afternoon.
 However, this year there will be no buses and it is open for spectator parking only